 Broad package suitable for all experience levels that benefit from a clean and straightforward design.

 Now in its 20th year, FL Studio is one of the most widely used digital audio workstations available.
-It’s an excellent intermediate choice for anyone who might have cut their teeth on something like GarageBand, but now wants a package with a bit more depth.
+It’s an excellent intermediate choice for anyone who might have cut their teeth on a free audio editor like GarageBand, but now wants a package with a bit more depth.

 FL Studio sets itself apart from other comparable software in the way that it balances broad functionality with a very straightforward workflow.
 Whether you want to tweak the specifics of a synth or customize your recording technique to suit the sort of instrumentation and style you’re going for, you’re given plenty of options that make it easy to personalize your experience.